-Other than the specific payments noted in the table of contractual obligations, we are obligated to future milestone and royalty payments under our global license agreement with Aurigene, or the Aurigene Agreement.
-Financial terms of the Aurigene Agreement include potential future milestone payments of up to \$17.0 million if we achieve certain development and regulatory milestones and low single-digit royalties on net product sales, if any.
-During the next 12 months, upon initiation of the first phase 1 clinical trial for DHODH, we expect to make a milestone payment of \$2.0 million.
+Other than the specific payments noted in the table of contractual obligations, we are obligated to make future milestone and royalty payments under our global license agreement with Aurigene, or the Aurigene Agreement.
+Financial terms of the Aurigene Agreement include potential future milestone payments of up to \$15.0 million if we achieve certain development and regulatory milestones and low single-digit royalties on net product sales, if any.
+During the year ended December 31, 2019, upon initiation of the first phase 1 clinical trial for DHODH, we made a milestone payment of \$2.0 million.
+We do not expect to make any milestone payments during the next 12 months.

-In addition, we are also party to other license agreements, which include contingent payments.
-However, contingent payments related to these license agreements are not disclosed as the satisfaction of these contingent payments is uncertain at December 31, 2018 and, if satisfied, the timing of payment for these amounts was not reasonably estimable at December 31, 2018.
+In addition, we are also party to other license agreements which include contingent payments.
+However, contingent payments related to these license agreements are not disclosed as the satisfaction of these contingent payments is uncertain at December 31, 2019 and, if satisfied, the timing of payment for these amounts was not reasonably estimable at December 31, 2019.
 Commitments related to the license agreements include contingent payments that will become payable if and when certain development, regulatory and commercial milestones are achieved.
 During the next 12 months, we do not expect to make milestone payments related to such license agreements.